A Bird's Eye View of Nonlinear System Identification: Structure Selection

 In {\it semiphysical modeling}\, prior knowledge of the system is used to establish suitable, though usually nonlinear, terms of the measurements in order to improve on the model structure \citep{lin_lju/95}.
 In other words, in {\it semiphysical modeling}\, physical insight of the system being modeled is used to determine key term clusters.
 Of course, {\it semiphysical modeling}\, falls into the category of grey-box techniques.

 Following a probabilistic framework, the Randomized algorithm for Model Structure Selection (RaMSS) was proposed recently \citep{fal_eal/15}.
 The method was formulated for the NARX polynomial model class and extended to cope with NARMAX polynomial model class in \citep{ret_agu/19}.
 The main idea of this approach is to start with a tentative probability distribution over regressors, e.g. a uniform distribution indicating that all regressors start having the same probability of composing the model.
 Using such distribution sample models are produced and tested.
 Regressors that compose good models have their probability increased whereas regressors of poorly performing models have a smaller probability of being chosen in future samples after several iterations, the best regressors have a high probability whereas bad regressors have small or even null probability.
+In the original RaMSS algorithm the regressors are dealt with independently.
+A more refined approach that takes into account possible relationships among regressors has been developed in \citep{bia_eal/17}.
+In short, in the last reference the inclusion of a regressor in a model is based on the previously selected regressors.
+This does not mean that the model is built in a forward regression style, because regressors can be discarded from the model.

 The bias/variance dilemma, originally discussed in the context of neural networks \citep{gem_eal/92}, is useful for understanding the pros and cons of {\it slight}\, overparametrization.
 Such a dilemma underlines several so called {\it information criteria}\, such as Akaike's criterion \citep{aka/74}.
 These criteria are helpful to decide the size of a model.
 Hence, ERR, SRR and SMRR criteria help rank regressors according to their importance but usually a different criterion is needed to decide where to stop including terms into the model.
+A very interesting feature has been reported concerning the bias/variance dilemma for network models \citep{bel_eal/19}.
+In short, strongly overparameterized models -- models with a number of features (independent terms) that greatly exceeds the number of data in the training set -- eventually experience a second decrease in the mean squared prediction error.
+This is called the second ``descent'' and has not only been verified in some classification problems but also in modeling dynamics \citep{rib_eal/21}.
+The generality of such results still needs to be established but so far they seem to apply in network-type models for which it is viable to easily increase the number of features used by the model.

 By explicitly including the number of model terms, thus increasing the learning dimension, Hafiz and co-workers have used particle swarm algorithms to address the problem of structure selection in nonlinear system identification \citep{haf_eal/19a}.